 What am I going to use my Glowforge for?

-If you have a business or are planning to start a business where Glowforge is the star, then perhaps you might want to invest in the Pro.
-While you can absolutely run a Glowforge based business with a Basic or Plus (and you could always upgrade later), getting a Pro would be a justifiable expense (though, honestly, I think it really comes down to the Pro or the Basic for me).
-However, many believe that the Basic is definitely the most bang for your back, so definitely look at the features and decide what you want to do.
+While you can absolutely run a Glowforge-based business with an Aura or Plus (and you could always upgrade later), getting a Pro would be a justifiable expense (though, honestly, I think it really comes down to the Pro or the Basic for me).
+However, many believe that the Aura is definitely the most bang for your back, so definitely look at the features and decide what you want to do.

 How much room do I have?